Cattle Guards and Horses

 Lately we’ve been receiving a lot of calls for cattle guard quotes from horse owners.
 I wanted to give a quick review of why they’re not recommended for use with horses and why a traditional livestock gate is your safest alternative.

 Dangers of cattle guards

-As a quick side note: There are other hoofed animals they can easily cross the barrier.
+As a quick side note: There are other hoofed animals that can easily cross the barrier.
 Goats, sheep and other sure-footed livestock that are very nimble can quickly learn how to get across the curved rails.
 Of course animals with pads, such as cats and dogs can also learn to tip-toe across the rails and escape to freedom!

 Help with cattle guards

-If you’re considering using a cattle guard where horses are present, we would suggest that you use a traditional farm gate or livestock gate and realize the inconvenience of operating the gate is well worth offsetting the risk of injury to your horse.
+If you’re considering using a cattle guard where horses are present, we would suggest that you use a traditional farm gate or livestock gate and realize the inconvenience of operating the gate is well worth preventing the risk of injury to your horse.

 Livestock Gate review:

 If you have any questions or if we can help with your cattle guard decisions, please let us know and we’ll be more than happy to help.